Artur-Ws/AWPythonParts/README.md

 # AWPythonParts

-Set of application created in free time to show new ideas or conception in current company.
+Set of application created in free time to show new ideas and conception in current company.